pamidisushma02/streaming-03-rabbitmq/README.md

 2. Run the file.

-You'll need to fix an error in the program to get it to run. -- Fixed Once it runs successfully, will it terminate on its own?
-How do you know?  -- No it does not As long as the process is running, we cannot use this terminal for other commands.
+You'll need to fix an error in the program to get it to run. -- Fixed

+Once it runs successfully, will it terminate on its own?
+How do you know?  -- No it does not terminate on its own.
+We can not execute any other command on the terminal.
+We can use ctrl + C to terminate the process and then run any other command

+As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages